deckhouse/virtualization/docs/FAQ.md

 ## How to provide windows answer file (Sysprep)

 To provide Sysprep ability it's necessary to define in virtual machine with SysprepSecret provisioning.
+Set answer files (typically named unattend.xml or autounattend.xml) to secret to perform unattended installations of Windows.
+You can also specify here other files in base64 format (customize.ps1, id_rsa.pub, ...) that you need to successfully execute scripts inside the answer file.

-First of all create sysprep secret:
+First, create sysprep secret:

 ```yaml
 apiVersion: v1